Quality Week: 5 days for engineers to solve the things that annoy them most

 Jainul Aslam: Dead code cleanup

-Challenge: Rippling accumulated dead code which created maintenance overhead, debugging difficulties, and readability issues for engineers.
+Challenge: Rippling accumulated a lot of dead code over time, which created maintenance overhead, debugging difficulties, and readability issues for engineers.

 Solution: This project used Vulture to generate a dead code report, manually classified false positives, and ensured a continuous integration (CI) build passed without any failures.

-Outcome: Removed 237,000 lines of dead code, discovered 6,300 unused function methods, and eliminated nine unused DB modules.
+Outcome: The team removed 237,000 lines of dead code, discovered 6,300 unused function methods, and eliminated nine unused DB modules.
 This sped up systems and made it easier for engineers to spot bugs.

 Kaushik Bharuka: Operational retooling